johnshearing/beemocracy/Beemocracy2.0.md

     * The scout's voting recommendation can not be changed once the solicitation has been published (Blockchain transactions are immutable).
     * The scout's collection of digitally signed solicitations on governance proposals becomes a very important part of their reputation.
     * A scout's reputation is used to determine their character in jury selection and is also used to determine the types of governance proposals they can help decide.
-      * The reputation system will be tiered based on the following criteria with the higher ranked scouts serving on juries which decide cases that hold greater importance for the community:
+      * The reputation system will be tiered based on the following on-chain criteria with the higher ranked scouts serving on juries which decide cases that hold greater importance for the community:
         * the amount of solicitations the scout has written for or against governance proposals within the last 365 days
         * the amount of solicitations the scout has written for or against governance proposals since the scout has been active
         * the range of subjects the scout writes about